 Chris Cowcher, Head of Policy sets out a key policy ambition for Plunkett to support sector growth UK-wide.

 Earlier this year, when we were completing our research in to why the community-owned pub business model had not been adopted in many urban or built up areas (to date), one the barriers a research participant raised was insufficient legislation to support a community buyout.
 Their exact words were “We need a Right to buy (local assets) and not just a Right to Try”.
-This a sentiment that Plunkett Foundation fully supports and it is not only relevant for urban community-owned pub projects, it is a fundamental flaw that is holding back potential within the wider community business sector.
+This a sentiment that Plunkett UK fully supports and it is not only relevant for urban community-owned pub projects, it is a fundamental flaw that is holding back potential within the wider community business sector.

 Last week, we launched our new 5 year strategy and stated our ambition to grow the community-owned business sector by 20% by 2026.
 Whilst our charitable objects direct our focus on rural areas, we are seeking legislative change that would benefit community-ownership projects throughout all settlement types UK-wide.
 Ahead of the political party conference season, we are setting out one of our policy priorities and calling on the UK Government and Devolved Administrations to enact a consistent Community Right to Buy in England, Scotland, Northern Ireland and Wales.